pocka/system/README.md

 - [`pantheon-polkit-agent`](https://archlinux.org/packages/extra/x86_64/pantheon-polkit-agent/) ...
 The one installed installed using Nix cannot lookup `polkit-agent-helper-1`.
 - [swaylock](https://github.com/swaywm/swaylock) ... access to PAM required, which is not possible with regular user Nix installation.

+A custom Swaybar module assumes Markdown file placed at `$XDG_DATA_HOME/todo.md`.
+Create a symbolic link or normal file there (module tries to read in 10s interval if the file does not exist.)

 ## Programs

 ### `hm-clean`